 The CDC website has additional COVID-19 vaccine safety information.

 We've gathered links to public resources to help you stay informed.
 Vaccine availability may vary by location, day and time, so we encourage you to check back.
 The CDC remains the best resource on COVID-19 vaccines.

 Get the latest vaccine information from the Centers for Disease Control and Prevention (CDC).

-You will have $0 cost-share (copayments, deductibles or co-insurance) on your FDA-authorized or FDA-approved COVID-19 vaccination as noted below, no matter where you get the vaccine1 and including when 2 doses are required.
-For those who are moderately to severely immunocompromised, as defined by the CDC, a third COVID-19 vaccination dose is covered at $0 cost-share.
+You will have $0 cost-share (copayments, deductibles or co-insurance) on your FDA-authorized or FDA-approved COVID-19 vaccination as noted below, no matter where you get the vaccine1 and including when 2 doses are required, as well as when a third dose is needed and booster shots, as outlined below.

-Be on the alert for fraud.
+Be on alert for fraud.
 While you may be interested in sharing the news of your vaccination, be sure not to post a picture of your CDC vaccination card on the internet or via social media.
 There may be people who try to use your information as their own.